List of Best Hiking Compass, Features & Buying Guide

 Setting the compass module’s declination is smooth with just enough friction to hold it.
 The 7DNL is a lightweight minimalist compass.
 Although it’s not the fanciest compass on our list, it works and this small compass fits perfectly in your pocket making it a great compass for beginners and as a backup.

-• Lanyard
+• Price

 8. SuuntoM-3G

 Since expert terrain navigation doesn’t require a pricey compass Suunto M-3 G is a premium baseplate compass just to get the work done, and with its enhanced functions, it helps you save time.
-Suunto incorporated more functions and employed better materials to build a compass that can resist the worst conditions.
+Suunto incorporated more functions and employed better materials to build a compass that could resist the worst conditions.

 “G” in M-3 G stands for Global, for the Suunto’s global needle can be tilted up to 20 degrees and still move easily.
 This feature makes the needle more responsive even if you’re not in Antarctica.